 Entire websites and cloud-based apps are no different.
-This is why it’s so important to translate them so they stay beautiful and convey the same, so carefully crafted a message in foreign languages too.
+This is why it’s so important to translate them in such way that they stay beautiful and convey the same, so carefully crafted a message in foreign languages too.

-A version of this blog post, for developers, is available here (I skip the talk about MVC and basic app architecture).
+A version of this blog post for developers is available here (where I the talk about MVC and basic app architecture is skipped).

-The stone age of translating web apps (stop doing it right now!)
+The ‘Dark Ages’ of Translating Web Apps (stop doing it right now!)

-After interviewing a dozen of businesses I found that most of them handle their web translation in a very archaic way.
-They take their time to copy/paste pretty much anything that isn’t code, build an Excel sheet and push that via e-mail to a translation agency.
+After interviewing a dozen of businesses, I found that most of them handle their web translation in an incredibly archaic manner.
+They take their time to copy/paste pretty much anything that isn’t code, build an Excel sheet and forward it to a translation agency via e-mail.

 They receive their translated material and, hoping for the best, forward it to their software developers.
-Problems start when developers need to implement this translated content.
+The problems start when developers need to implement this translated content.

 What problems?
-A simple renaming of a “Sign In” call to action button can cause significant issues, leading to time waste.
-And we all know how valuable is the time of our programmers.
+A simple renaming of a “Sign In” button can cause significant issues, leading to a lot of time being wasted.
+And we all know how valuable the time of our programmers is.

-Secondly, how are they maintaining consistency with multiple languages?
+Secondly, do they maintaining consistency across multiple languages?
 Everybody knows that content gets updated daily, and apps require cycles of tweaks and optimizations in their interface.
 Just one change in English can generate a cascade of inconsistencies across all other languages.

-This article is for you if you are part of an international business but aren’t quite sure how to set up content translation as a process.
+This article is ideal for those that are part of an international business but aren’t quite sure how to set up content translation as a process.